Planning a Sintra day trip

 How to get to Sintra from Lisbon

-I’m going to assume that you’re coming from Lisbon.
-It’s really easy to get from Lisbon to Sintra and I would recommend you take the train.
+I’m going to assume that you’re coming to Sintra from Lisbon.
+The good news is that it’s really easy to get from Lisbon to Sintra and I would recommend you take the train.

 It leaves from Rossio station and takes only 40 minutes.
 There are relatively regular departures but some are direct and some will involve a change.
 You can see the timetable here.

 This train line is included for free in the Lisboa Card.
-The Lisboa Card will give you some other savings if you’re going to Sintra for the day, because some of the sites offer discounts.
+The Lisboa Card will give you some other savings if you’re going to Sintra for the day because some of the sites offer discounts – but it’s probably not worth it.

-If you just get the 24 hour card, the whole day will cost you €58.90 as opposed to €48.50 if you pay for each ticket individually (these calculations include all the transportation as well).
-So it’s not worth doing it that way, but you may like to use it on the third day of the 72 hour card.
+If you just get the 24-hour card, the whole day will cost you €58.90 as opposed to €48.50 if you pay for each ticket individually (these calculations include all the transportation as well).
+It doesn’t make sense to get a 24-hour card just to go to Lisbon but, as I explain here, it could make sense to visit Sintra on the third day of the 72-hour card.

 Bus 434 Sintra